Candidate Guide to Writing the Canadian Trademark Agent Examination

 To pass the examination, a candidate must obtain at least 65% of the marks for each part of the exam.
 Part B of the examination will generally not be marked unless the candidate obtains at least 65% on Part A.

-Marks will be provided for an answer (or a part of an answer) that:
+Marks will be awarded for an answer (or a part of an answer) that: